Why Machine Footprint Matters When Moving Mulch or Soil

 It allows the material to go beyond the machine’s footprint.

-Loaders, Dingos, mini skid steers, and skid steers are powerful tools.
+Loaders, Dingos, mini skid steers, compact track loaders, and skid steers are powerful tools.

-They are excellent for loading, lifting, bulk movement, and many open-area jobs.
+They are excellent for loading, lifting, bulk movement, excavation, grading, and many open-area jobs.

 But they still have a footprint.